Likes and Dislikes ESL Games, Activities and Worksheets

 ESL Do You Like Activity - Speaking: Asking and Answering Questions from Prompts, Writing Sentences - Pair Work - Pre-intermediate (A2) - 35 minutes

-In this free likes and dislikes speaking activity, students ask Do you like questions and reply using degrees of feeling.
-Students begin by creating four Do you like questions of their own at the bottom of the worksheet.
-Next, in pairs, students take it in turns to ask their partner the questions about likes and dislikes on their worksheet.
-Their partner replies using one of eight phrases from the worksheet to express their degree of feeling.
-The student then writes their partner's answer in sentence form in the space provided using the third-person singular, e.g. 'Harry really likes drinking coffee'.
-When everyone has finished, students pair up with someone who has the same worksheet and tell their partner the name of the person they interviewed.
-The two students then take turns asking and answering questions about the people using the third-person singular.
+In this free likes and dislikes speaking activity, students ask Do you like...? questions and reply with degrees of feeling.
+First, in pairs, students take turns asking Do you like...? questions to their partner, who replies using one of eight phrases to express their degree of feeling.
+The student then writes their partner's answer in sentence form using the third-person singular, e.g. 'Harry really likes swimming.'
+After that, students pair up with someone with the same A or B worksheet and tell each other the name of the person they interviewed.
+The two students then take turns asking and answering questions about their previous partner using the third-person singular, e.g. 'Does Harry like swimming?'
+'Yes, he really likes swimming.'
 Finally, students report back to the class on their original partner's likes and dislikes.

 Like it or Leave it Preview